greg7mdp/gdbf/doc/plugins.md

 There is a simple plugin system.
 Make a file called `plugins.cpp` in the source code folder.
 It will be found automatically, and #included in the compilation of the main translation unit.

-gf uses the [Luigi](https://github.com/greg7mdp/gf/blob/main/doc/luigi.md) UI library.
+gdbf uses the [Luigi](https://github.com/greg7mdp/gdbf/blob/main/doc/luigi.md) UI library.

 You can register new windows, command and data viewers in a constructor function.
 For example,